hjdhjd/homebridge-myq/README.md

 There are two ways to be able to control a MyQ-compatible garage door opener through HomeKit:

-1. LiftMaster and Chamberlain make a hardware HomeKit bridge also called Home Bridge (not to be confused with the open source [Homebridge project](https://homebridge.io)).
+1. Liftmaster and Chamberlain make a hardware HomeKit bridge also called Home Bridge (not to be confused with the open source [Homebridge project](https://homebridge.io)).
 Unfortunately, some of us have encountered issues with the hardware bridge in a real world setting, where it either stops working or hangs for extended periods of time.
 Others have encountered no issues and this solution works well.